Gluten Free Eggs Baked in Tomato Sauce Recipe

 That is why I rely on “pantry cooking” – whipping something up from what is in the pantry, fridge, and freezer.
 As long as I have a few staples on hand, I know I will never go hungry.

-This recipe is one of those “I’m hungry, I have people to feed, I haven’t seen the inside of a grocery store in a week, and I need to make something for dinner” meals.
+This Gluten Free Eggs Baked in Tomato Sauce recipe is one of those “I’m hungry, I have people to feed, I haven’t seen the inside of a grocery store in a week, and I need to make something for dinner” meals.
 Easy, fuss free, and yet delicious – does it get much better than that?

 Recipe Notes: I used pastured, cage free eggs (Nature’s Yoke), half a jar of Classico Tomato and Basil Pasta Sauce (all their red sauces are gluten free and the tomato basil is sugar free as well), a can of diced tomatoes which I always have on hand, along with other staples such as olive oil, onions, and garlic.
 If you are dairy free, simply omit the Parmesan.
 Serve with some gluten free French bread to sop up all the yumminess.